 We will never sell your information to any third party organisations, and we will not share your personal information for others to use in their marketing or fundraising.

 For our tenants, we may have to share some sensitive data, for example with a care provider, in order to undertake our charitable activities; this is done with the consent of the individual tenant, witnessed by a parent/guardian where applicable in an easy to read format.

-In all other respects, unless we are required to share your data for legal or regulatory reasons, to help with a complaint, or to administer a Gift in Will, we will never share your data with other organisations.
+In all other respects, unless we are required to share your data for legal or regulatory reasons, to help with a complaint, or to administer a legacy gift, we will never share your data with other organisations.

 How we process your personal data